 However, if you are first starting out, I wouldn’t get too frustrated.
 Therefore, I’d probably recommend going with the Sawzall if you are a beginner because then you don’t have to worry about finding the joint.

 11. Let the Meat Rest

 Every piece of meat you cut off of the deer needs to go in the cooler.
-You’ll do this throughout the butchering process.
+You’ll do this throughout while you butcher a deer.

-After you get all of the meat into the cooler, you’ll need to pour the five-pound bag of ice over the meat.
+After you get all of the meat into the cooler, you’ll pour the 5-pound bag of ice over the meat.
 Then let the meat rest.
 We usually let our meat sit for 7-10 days.

 However, I have to warn you, you need to keep plenty of ice on the meat.
-You don’t want it to get over 40 degrees Fahrenheit.
-The whole idea of allowing meat to rest is to let the blood drain out of the meat.
+You don’t want it to get over 40°F. The whole idea of allowing the meat to rest is to let the blood drain out of the meat.

 After you see that most of the blood has been drawn out of the meat, then you are ready to take inside to process it.

 In between closing the cooler and putting all of your materials away, you will have to dispose of the guts of the deer.